falvarez/web-development-resources/README.md

 web-development-resources
 =========================

-List of resources, hints, tips and tricks related to web development
+List of resources, hints, tips and tricks related to web development.

+Look into wiki for further references.